Online Resource Allocation with Average Budget Constraints: Introduction

-2. For general arrival distributions, we propose a simple policy called the \textbf{Static Greedy (SG)} policy.
+1. For general arrival distributions, we propose a simple policy called the \textbf{Static Greedy (SG)} policy.
 This policy makes use of the solution from a deterministic optimization problem where the random cost is replaced by its expectations.
 For this policy, we prove that it achieves a $O(\sqrt{T})$ regret relative to the offline counterpart uniformly across a set of distributions.
-We accompany the result by showing that in general any online policy will suffer a $\Omega(\sqrt T)$ loss.
+We accompany the result by showing that in general, any online policy will suffer a $\Omega(\sqrt T)$ loss.

-3. We then dive into the scenario where the distribution of the arrival is discrete.
-For this case, we find out that many renowned policies in the online resource allocation literature will incur a $\Omega(\sqrt{T})$ (or even $\Omega(T)$) regret.
-Our analysis show that these policies tend to be over optimistic about future replenishment and may over accept arrivals even when the current budget level is low.
-This motivates us for the design of a new policy --- the \textbf{Logarithm Buffer (LB)} policy --- where an arrival is accepted only if the current budget is above a certain threshold.
-This threshold scales logarithmically with the total time horizon and is different for different type of arrivals.
-We prove that $\LB$ achieves a near-optimal performance with the regret growing at a rate of $O(\ln^2T)$.
-We also validates the performance of the SG and LB policy through numerical experiments, which shows clear improvement over existing policies.
+2. For discrete arrival distributions, we find out that many renowned policies in the online resource allocation literature will incur a $\Omega(\sqrt{T})$ (or even $\Omega(T)$) regret in our problem.
+Our analysis pinpoints the phenomenon that these policies tend to be over optimistic about future replenishment and may over claim discoveries even when the current budget level is low.
+To mitigate such an issue, we devise a new policy --- the \textbf{Multilevel Logarithmic Buffer ($\MLB$)} policy --- where a discovery is claimed only if the current budget is above a certain safety buffer.
+The threshold scales logarithmically with the total time horizon and is different for different types of arrivals.
+We show that a little more safety suffices to greatly enhance efficiency: $\MLB$ achieves a near-optimal performance with the regret growing at a rate of $O(\ln^2T)$.
+A comparison of our results versus those in the standard initial budget setting is summarized in Figure \ref{fig:summary}.

+3. Empirically, we validate the performance of the $\MLB$ policy through synthetic numerical experiments, which show significant improvement over existing policies.
+Furthermore, we extract the insights from $\MLB$ and construct a new heuristic --- Adaptive Multilevel Logarithmic Buffer for Continuous Distributions ($\MLB$-AC) --- to handle the case for unstable arrivals and continuous reward distributions.
+We also propose $\MLB$-AC-A, a modified version of $\MLB$-AC where we further relax the requirement of knowing the time horizon in advance.
+By using data of New York City taxi passengers, we demonstrate the superior performance of both policies compared to other policies in false discovery control.